6ct/clientpp/README.md

 # <img src="./Client/Icon.ico" style="height:1em"> Guru Client++

-Krunker Client written in C++ WebView2
+Modern Krunker Client written in C++ and Powered by WebView2

 DISCLAIMER: This client does not contain cheats unless installed by the user.